ycmag/binjr/README.md

 The latest release can be found [here](https://github.com/fthevenet/binjr/releases/latest).

 You can either build it from source using Maven, or use the provided runnable JAR file, which encapsulate all dependencies.

+# How is is licensed?

-*binjr* is made available under the terms of the Apache License 2.0.
+*binjr* is made available under the terms of the Apache License version 2.0.